HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>Mandatory</td></tr>

 <tr><td>NHI-NHI-Maintain-Address-error-7 <br /> $set-unvalidated-address</td>
-<td>Application will show the correct error when attempting to add an address with invalid characters to the supplied patient</td>
+<td>Application will show the correct error when attempting to add an address that does not contain address line 1 </td>
 <td>
  <ul>
   <li> NHI: ZZJM9397 </li>